Killah Priest

-Walter Reed (born August 16, 1970), better known by his stage name Killah Priest, is an American rapper, member of Sunz of Man and Wu-Tang Clan affiliate who was raised in Bedford-Stuyvesant and Brownsville, Brooklyn.
+Walter Reed (born August 16, 1970), better known by his stage name Killah Priest, is an American rapper, a member of Sunz of Man, and a Wu-Tang Clan affiliate who was born and raised in Brooklyn, New York.
 He is known for his intensely spiritual lyrics, containing religious references and metaphors.
 He is connected to the Black Hebrew Israelites through his rhymes, and is known for his controversial and political subject matter.
 He is also a part of supergroup the HRSMN along with Canibus, Ras Kass, and Kurupt.